Oh Boy Records: Recent projects

 In 2000, the label began reissuing a series of classic country music artists titled Oh Boy Classics Presents...
 These are remastered versions of the original recordings.
 The first three artists in this series were Roger Miller, Willie Nelson, and Merle Haggard.
 In 2007, Oh Boy released Standard Songs for Average People, an album of classic country duets by Prine and bluegrass singer Mac Wiseman.
 In February 2010, singer-songwriter Dan Reeder released his album This New Century, using instruments he made himself.

 The release of a new Prine live album in 2010, In Person & On Stage, was followed by Broken Hearts & Dirty Windows, a tribute album of Prine songs performed by artists such as Sara Watkins and Old Crow Medicine Show.
 Both of these 2010 releases debuted at number one on the Billboard Folk Album charts.

 In April 2018, John Prine released Tree of Forgiveness produced by Dave Cobb.
 This was Prine's first album of original works in 13 years.
 Guest artists on the album include Brandi Carlile, Jason Isbell, Amanda Shires, and Dan Auerbach.

 In 2019, the label signed singer-songwriter Kelsey Waldon.
 The female outlaw country singer is Oh Boy's first artist signing in 15 years.

-In December 2019, Oh Boy Records signed Sacramento, California-based indie folk-singer Tré Burt.
+In December 2019, Oh Boy Records signed Sacramento, California-based indie folk-singer Tre Burt.
 Burt was introduced to the label by Jody Whelan, who had discovered the folk singer's album Caught It from the Rye.

 In June 2020, Oh Boy Records signed Ohio-based country singer Arlo McKinley, marking him as the last signee by John Prine.